ahgroup/DSAIDE/README.md

 ## Advanced Use
 The vignette illustrates ways to interact with and modify the underlying models without the use of the Shiny GUI.

+### Contributing to the package
+DSAIDE is built in a way that makes it (hopefully) easy for others to contribute new simulations/apps.
+The package contains a sub-folder called _/docsfordevelopers_ (in the locally installed version of the package, this folder is in the main package folder, on Github it is inside the _/inst_ folder).
+The information in this folder explains the overall structure of the package and gives detailed instructions on how to create new apps.
+The information provided is meant to be detailed and complete enough to allow fairly easy development and contribution of new apps (or other enhancements) to the package.
+For any further questions, feel free to contact me via email or github.

 ## Further information
 The vignette provides additional details about the different ways the package can be used.
 For feedback, bug reports etc., use the packages' github site https://github.com/ahgroup/DSAIDE